optimumsec/the-complete-guide-to-securing-web3-projects/best-practices/handling-comms-upgrade.md

 6. **Encourage Security Reporting**
    - Remind users and developers of the project’s bug bounty program or other mechanisms to report vulnerabilities responsibly.

----

-Clear, transparent communication helps maintain user trust in both routine and emergency upgrades.
-Always prioritize timely updates, reassurance about fund safety, and clear instructions on any required actions.